Joe Nardone's Rock 'N' Roll and Doo Wop performance scheduled for November 6 has been rescheduled to September 24, 2022.

 Joe Nardone presents an incredible five-act Night of Solid Gold on Saturday, September 24, 2022 at the FM Kirby Center in Wilkes Barre, Pennsylvania.

 Co-headlining the show and returning to Wilkes Barre where they brought down the house a few years ago are The Brooklyn Bridge.
 Lead singer Johnny Maestro had hits with the Crests, including “16 Candles,” “The Angels Listened In” and “Step by Step,” prior to forming the Brooklyn Bridge.
-The Bridge, with five original members, does those songs plus their big hits of the late 1960s: “The Worst That Could Happen” (#3), “Welcome me Love,” “Blessed is the Rain,” “You’ll Never Walk Alone” and “Your Husband, My Wife.”
-Current lead singer Joe Esposito is incredible.
-He performed “Lady, Lady, Lady” in the 1983 film “Flashdance,” sang “You’re the Best” in 1984’s “Karate Kid,” and collaborated with Donna Summer on “Heaven Knows” and Bad Girls.”
+The Bridge, with four original members, does those songs plus their big hits of the late 1960s: “The Worst That Could Happen” (#3), “Welcome me Love,” “Blessed is the Rain,” “You’ll Never Walk Alone” and “Your Husband, My Wife.”
+Current lead singer Joe Esposito is amazing.
+He performed “Lady, Lady, Lady” in the 1983 film “Flashdance,” sang “You’re the Best” in 1984’s “Karate Kid,” and collaborated with Donna Summer on “Heaven Knows” and ”Bad Girls.”
 If you didn’t see them in their only previous Wilkes Barre performance, you have to see them now.
 If you did see them, your request has been granted…they’re back!

-Opening the show is the 1910 Fruitgum Company.
+Also performing will be the 1910 Fruitgum Company.
 They defined “bubble gum pop” in the 60s, with hits such as “Simon Says” (#4 US, #2 UK chart), “1,2,3 Red Light” and “Indian Giver” (both reached #5 on the charts).
 Their other hit was “May I take a Giant Step.”
-They are a fun way to open what will be a great night of music and memories.
-Thanks for keeping the music alive!
+They are a fun way get the Kirby Center crowd energized.